-In this mode ROLL axis is always linked to horizon (locked), but PITCH and YAW axis matches the corresponding motor's axes.
-Camera orientation is not linked to the ground anymore (and not described by the Euler angles), but still can be controlled from RC or in the "Follow" mode.
-This mode can be used to build 2-axis gimbal where ROLL motor is linked to camera and stabilized relative to ground, and PITCH motor is linked to boom and can work in any position on 360-degrees circle in "Follow" mode to stabilize random short rotations of a boom, but follow long rotations.
+In this mode the ROLL axis is always linked to the horizon (locked), but the PITCH and YAW axes always match the corresponding motor's axes.
+Camera orientation is not linked to the ground any more (and isn't described by the Euler angles), but still can be controlled from RC in SPEED or ANGLE mode.

+As an example, this mode can be used to build a 2-axis head where the ROLL motor is linked to the camera and stabilizes relative to the ground, whilst the PITCH motor is linked to the boom and can work in any position on 360-degrees circle regardless its alignment to the Euler PITCH or YAW angles.